microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 2. Upload prebuilt package (e.g. gdc-x.y.z.zip ) onto Azure CloudShell storage and unzip into your working dir.
    It will contain install.sh which is an entrypoint of deployment script.

+   If the artifacts zip was ___built on a Windows machine___, you will have to perform the next steps in CloudShell:
+   - because the file permissions are different on Windows as opposed to Unix based systems, you have to run the
+     following commands in order to make the `install.sh` and `uninstall.sh` scripts executable:

+       ```chmod +x install.sh```

+       ```chmod +x uninstall.sh```
+   - the Windows OS uses different line termination symbols than Unix systems, and thus modifies `.sh` files by adding a `\r` character at the end of lines.
+As a result, the scripts can't be executed.
+     In order to remove the trailing `\r` character, run the following commands:

+        ```sed -i 's/\r$//' install.sh ```

+        ```sed -i 's/\r$//' uninstall.sh ```

+   - also, because of file permissions differences between Windows and Unix based systems, the permissions to the `scripts/schema/` directory has to be set explicitly by running the following command:

+        ```chmod 777 -R scripts/schema/```

 3. Log into your account using Azure CLI
    > Note: make sure you've logged OUT from all other Azure accounts (if any) before login.